Mano (singer): Early days and debut

 Taking the criticism in his stride, Mano went on recording as many as 500 songs with Ilaiyaraaja and slowly branched out to sing for other Tamil composers as well.

 Voice-over dubbing

-The year 1995 also saw another face of Mano as the voice-over dubbing artist in the Telugu film industry.
+The year 1995 also saw another face of Mano as the voice-over dubbing artist in the Tamil film industry.
 He dubbed his voice for almost all Rajinikanth starrers in Telugu.
 His voice became almost synonymous with Rajinikanth and was in great demand by all the directors and producers.
 He also dubbed his voice for Kamal Haasan in some movies in Telugu.

 Television works

 Mano is hosting Manathodu Mano – a musical talk show in Jaya TV.

 Personal life

-Mano is married to Jameela in 1985.
+Mano was born into a Telugu speaking Muslim family from Andhra Pradesh.
+He is married to Jameela in 1985.
 His son Shakir is an actor and has starred in Naanga (2012).